ropg/pinapl/README.md

 	{60,'0','.', 60, 'Done'} }
 ```

-Now to use this keyboard all you need to do is call `input` with `Calc` as the `keyboard` argument.
+Now to use this keyboard all you need to do is call `input` with `'Calc'` as the `keyboard` argument.

 Each element in the keyboards table is another table.
 It contains another table for each row of keys.
 Each element in this row is either a string with a key name or a number of pixels spacing before/between keys to be inserted.
 If the string for a key has a `|` in it, it means that the part after the `|` is displayed on the keyboard while the part before is what is returned as typed.
 Nothing says a key can only return one character, this allows for macros for words often typed.

 The values `Back`, `Done` and `<-` are special. `Back` returns to the previous keyboard (this works only one step deep), `Done` codes as the end of user input, and `<-` codes for a backspace.
 If the value returned by a key is the name of another keyboard, it is shown instead.
 Use upper case letters on the display, and their lower-case equivalent will be shown if shift is not pressed.
 Any single letter will be shown with an xscale of 2, any longer string will be condensed (xscale 1).

 *As you can see in the code, the `Normal` keyboard has spacings of `-1` for the keys on the top row.
 This makes keys overlap by one pixel and was a quick hack to make the keys on the top row fit neatly.
-Also note that if you do manage to load a font with special characters on the display, `input` may need some work to deal with them.
+Also note that if you do manage to use the 4D-Systems windows software to load a font with special characters on the display, `input` may need some work to deal with them.
 The `:lower()` funtion may not know the lower case equivalent of an accented letter, for instance.*

 <br>